PreciousFood/pro_controller/README.md

 I primarily designed this to control my raspberry pi, so the default initialisation is geared towards that usecase, but it can be used in other contexts as well.
+However...it currently does not work properly on a pi as aparantly the mapping of button numbers is different on different devices....

 ## Features